codeready-toolchain/tarsy-bot/docs/enhancements/pending/EP-0027-chat-capability-design.md

 # GET /api/v1/sessions/{session_id}/chat-available
 # Check if chat is available for a session
 # Returns: { "available": bool, "reason": "optional message" }
+# Available when session is in a terminal state (completed, failed, or cancelled)
 ```

 ---